Seiten

 Here you can also pay the visa processing fee and make an appointment for the visa interview.

-Arrangement of the visa interview appointment: Arrange your appointment for the visa interview.
-This is possible either online via the visa profile or by telephone.
+Arrangement of the visa interview appointment: Arrange your appointment for the visa interview online via the visa profile.

-When using our US Visa Service, we create the required online profile, pay the consular visa fee and arrange the appointment for the personal interview with the US consular officials.
+When using our US Visa Service, we create the required online profile, pay the consular visa fee and arrange the appointment for the personal interview with the US consular officers.

 For the interview date for your L Blanket Visa you must apply in person at the US Consulate or at the US Embassy where your documents will be checked and you will be interviewed by the consular officers.